-EPISODE 17 OF THE SIXTH SEASON of the ABC TV series Grey’s Anatomy is titled “Push.”
+EPISODE 17 OF SEASON 6 of the ABC TV series Grey’s Anatomy is titled “Push.”
 It includes several ongoing sub-plots, including a relatively new one: the recently divorced Dr. Miranda Bailey is dating for the first time in years.
 And there is a conversation about who brings the condoms:

 She turns to fellow surgeon Dr. Callie Torres for advice, who informs her that, as this is her third date with the same man (of course it’s another doctor), and as he has invited her to his place to cook dinner for her, he will be expecting sex.
 1ab